Juglans regia aka Black Walnut

 Common names

-Black Walnut, English Walnut, Carpathian Walnut
+Black Walnut, English Walnut, Persian Walnut, Walnut, Carpathian Walnut

-How to care for Black Walnut
+How difficult is it to take care of Black Walnut

 If you're looking for a plant that offers a moderate level of challenge, Black Walnut is a great choice to test your gardening skills.